Limekiln State Park: Cultural history

 The redwood forest recovered from this industrial use, but in 1984 a private landowner planned to log the west fork of Limekiln Creek.
 Conservationists objected and succeeded in getting the land preserved as a public park.
 The campground was family-owned before it was then sold and operated by the Esalen Institute for a number of years.
 The property was transferred to the California state park system and opened in September 1995.

 Limekiln State Park was heavily damaged in the Chalk Fire of September and October 2008.
 In total the Chalk Fire burned 25.4 mi2 in California.
 Due to the damage the park was closed, not reopening until July 2, 2010.
 At that time the Limekiln Falls Trail remained closed, but reopened in summer 2011.
 The Hare Creek Trail is shorter due to damage related to the Chalk Fire.

-Proposed for closure
+History

 Limekiln State Park was one of many state parks threatened with closure in 2008.
 Those closures were ultimately avoided by cutting hours and maintenance system-wide.
 The park was again threatened with closure, along with 70 other California state parks in July 2012 as part of a deficit reduction program.
 A partner organization has signed an agreement to keep the park open.